javastraat/vanallesenmeer/README.md

-Welcome to the vanallesenmeer.nl github.
+Welcome to the vanallesenmeer folder of my github.

-Here you will find some Arduino Software for the hardware from http://www.vanallesenmeer.nl
+Here you will find some Arduino Software i wrote/copied/pasted for the hardware from http://www.vanallesenmeer.nl

-This repro is mantained by javastraat and i am just a customer of www.vanallesenmeer.nl
+This repro is mantained by javastraat and i am just a normal customer of www.vanallesenmeer.nl